Science and Technology of Water Treating

 - Characterization of oil/water/gas for water treating

 - Equipment selection and performance

 Water treating is becoming increasingly important for maintaining the license to operate, as a component of DBOO project delivery, and for developing IOR/EOR projects.

 The course is intended for process, facilities, and chemical engineers involved in either designing or troubleshooting water-treating systems.
 Both onshore and offshore facilities are presented.

 Attendees should have a basic understanding of process, facilities, or chemical engineering.

 Engineers are responsible for enhancing their professional competence throughout their careers.
 Licensed, chartered, and or/ certified engineers are sometimes required by government entities to provide proof of continued professional development and training.
 Training credits are defined as Continuing Education Units (CEUs) or Professional Development Hours (PDH)

 Attendees of SPE training courses earn 0.8 CEUs for each day of training.
 We provide each attendee a certificate upon completion of the training course.
 1.6 CEUs awarded for this 2-day course.

-Having earned a PhD in chemical engineering, together with extensive experience in operating units, he brings a unique combination of fundamental knowledge with first-hand practical experience.
-He has presented more than 40 papers on the subject of produced water treating at various conferences and workshops.
-He currently serves on the Board of Directors of SPE as the technical director for the Projects, Facilities, and Construction discipline.
+Having earned a Ph.D. in chemical engineering, together with extensive experience in operating units, Walsh brings a unique combination of fundamental knowledge with firsthand practical experience.